II. General Regulations

 Application for Admission

-Potential students may apply through our on-line application process which can be accessed from the Graduate Studies home-page at http://www.uoguelph.ca/graduatestudies.
-Please check with the individual program for application deadline dates.
+Potential students may apply: (i) through our on-line application process, (ii) by downloading an application package from our application web site, or (iii) by contacting the graduate secretary in any graduate program to have a package mailed; check with the individual program for application deadline dates.
+Check our application web site at: http://www.uoguelph.ca/GraduateStudies/gsmail/index.html for links to various methods of application procedures.
 The applicant must assemble all relevant documentation (see below) and any additional program-specific application materials (outlined in the graduate programs section of the Graduate Calendar) and forward the complete package to the department to which the applicant is applying.

 Transcripts: One certified copy of each previous undergraduate and graduate transcript must be submitted.
 Applicants from outside North America are strongly urged to attach official statements of the grades obtained and the subject matter included.
 In instances where only one original transcript is issued, certified copies rather than originals should be submitted.

 Letters of Recommendation: Assessment forms from two individuals who are well acquainted with the applicant's education and abilities must be submitted.
 Academic references are preferred, but former employers are also acceptable referees.